Introduction

 Choose Loose-Fitting Garments

-Tight-fitting polyester traps more heat than looser cuts which allows air circulation between the fabric and skin, greatly sweating reduction.
+Tight-fitting polyester traps more heat than looser cuts, which allows air circulation between the fabric and skin, greatly reducing sweating.

 Opt for Moisture-Wicking Designs

-Garments with mesh panels labeled moisture-wicking tend to be made from polyester that is more effective in moving sweat away.
+Garments with mesh panels labelled moisture-wicking tend to be made from polyester that is more effective in moving sweat away.

 Layer with Breathable Fabrics